spevnev/uprintf/README.md

 On each invokation:
 1. Find scopes based on the PC.
 2. Parse the arguments string.
-3. Find types of argument in the current scope.
+3. Find types of arguments in the current scope.
 4. Print data using type definition.

 ## Testing